-INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME ND EVMITA SEBAICES Disability Assistance Grant for Minors (DAGM) In order for a minor to access this grant, a permanent medical diagnosis must be presented.
+NATIONAL OUTCOME ıce red An Efficient and me Effective Social and System s: ACHIEVEMENTS As at September 2020: The Social Welfare Division (SWD) paid a total of 2,134 Disability Assistance Grant Minors (DAGM), at a cost of three million, eight hundred and sixty-nine thousand, six hundred and seventy five dollars (\$3,869,675.00).
+As at September 2020, a total of 899 new clients received assistance under the General Assistance Grants (GAGs) Programme which amounted to a grand total of four million, four hundred and forty-one thousand, two hundred and ninety-two dollars and sixty-four cents (\$4,441,292.64).
+The expenditure was as follows: • Household items- \$2,945,205.18 • Medical Equipment- \$110,399.16 • Pharmaceutical- \$1,309.00 • School Supplies- \$4,555.04 • Clothing- \$187,974.26 • Home Care Help- none received to date • Education- \$323,500.00 • Special Child- \$113,600.00 • Pietary- \$133,200.00 • Rent- \$245,550.00 • Prosthesis- \$376,000.00 BENEFICIARY CATEGORY Persons under 18 years of age who have been certified by a Government medical officer as having severe or complete levels of disability Victims of natural disasters and clients of the Ministry INITIATIVE Disability Assistance Grant for Minors (DAGM) In order for a minor to access this grant, a permanent medical diagnosis must be presented.
 This Grant has received Cabinet approval for its introduction effective January 2019.
-Persons under 18 years of age who have been certified by a Government medical officer as having severe or complete levels of disability As at September 2020: The Social Welfare Division (SWD) paid a total of 2,134 Disability Assistance Grant Minors (DAGM), at a cost of three million, eight hundred and sixty-nine thousand, six hundred and seventy five dollars (\$3,869,675.00).
-WINISLEKA OE SOCIVE DEVELOPMENT AN General Assistance Grant This grant was established to assist persons/households traumatised and rendered needy as a result of natural/other disasters.
+General Assistance Grant This grant was established to assist persons/households traumatised and rendered needy as a result of natural/other disasters.
 The grants are currently used to provide assistance to individuals/households living in poverty and to clients of the SWD and other delivery units of the MSDFS who cannot otherwise help themselves.
 Cases are assessed by social workers of the Ministry.
-Victims of natural disasters and clients of the Ministry As at September 2020, a total of 899 new clients received assistance under the General Assistance Grants (GAGs) Programme which amounted to a grand total of four million, four hundred and forty-one thousand, two hundred and ninety-two dollars and sixty-four cents (\$4,441,292.64).
-The expenditure was as follows: Household items- \$2,945,205.18 Medical Equipment- \$110,399.16 Pharmaceutical- \$1,309.00 School Supplies- \$4,555.04 Clothing- \$187,974.26 Home Care Help- none received to date Education- \$323,500.00 Piecral Child- \$113,600.00 Betary- \$133,200.00 Rent- \$245,550.00 Rent- \$245,550.00 Burials- none received An Efficient and Effective Social System
+D EVMITA SEBAICES WINISLESS OF SOCIAL DEVELOPMENT AN